gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 - Download and install the latest Node.js version from [the official Node.js website](https://nodejs.org/en/)

-#### Verify Nodejs on your windows computer:
+#### Verify Node.js on your windows computer:

 1. Restart your computer.
-2. Open your Command Prompt or Powershell.
+2. Open your Command Prompt or powershell.
 3. Run below command, to test Node and npm is successfully installed or not.

 ```shell